Next Pinpoint Preview

 What should I do if I think an answer is wrong?

-Please share a correction request on the Contact page.
-Include the puzzle number, your clue list, and (if possible) a screenshot so we can verify quickly.
+Please share a correction on the Contact page.
+Include the puzzle number, your clue list, and if possible a screenshot so we can verify quickly.

 How do I get updates without refreshing?

 Want to suggest an improvement or report an issue?
-Use Contact and include the puzzle number plus any context that helps us reproduce the board.
+Contact us and include the puzzle number plus any context that helps us reproduce the board.